CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 In optics, depth of field is the distance about the plane of focus where objects appear acceptably sharp in an image.
 In path tracing, this is achieved by adding noise to the ray direction about the focal point, as explained in this [article](https://medium.com/@elope139/depth-of-field-in-path-tracing-e61180417027).

+### Performance & Optimization
+Depth of Field is just a few extra vector computations per ray, and much like anti-aliasing, it has no impact on performance.
+All rays do the same computation, which means that no warps diverge.
+No further optimization needed.

 ## Materials Support